What is Azure Resource Manager?

 The resource group stores metadata about the resources.
 When you specify a location for the resource group, you're specifying where that metadata is stored.
 For compliance reasons, you may need to ensure that your data is stored in a particular region.

-If a resource group's region is temporarily unavailable, you can't update resources in the resource group because the metadata is unavailable.
-The resources in other regions will still function as expected, but you can't update them.
-This condition doesn't apply to global resources like Azure Content Delivery Network, Azure DNS, Azure DNS Private Zones, Azure Traffic Manager, and Azure Front Door.
+If a resource group's region is temporarily unavailable, you may not be able to update resources in the resource group because the metadata is unavailable.
+The resources in other regions still function as expected, but you may not be able to update them.
+This condition may also apply to global resources like Azure DNS, Azure DNS Private Zones, Azure Traffic Manager, and Azure Front Door.
 You can view which types have their metadata managed by Azure Resource Manager via the list of types for the Azure Resource Graph resources table.

 For more information about building reliable applications, see Designing reliable Azure applications.

 You can apply tags to a resource group.
 The resources in the resource group don't inherit those tags.